10-Ball Rules: How to Play the Pro's Favorite Game

 Ten object balls numbered 1 through 10, a cue ball, and a standard pool table.
 Any size works: 7-foot bar tables, 8-foot home tables, or 9-foot tournament tables all play 10-ball.

 You’ll also need a quality cue and a triangle rack.
-For your cue, a low-deflection shaft like the Predator 314 on Amazon improves your accuracy on called shots.
+For your cue, a low-deflection shaft like the Players HXT15 improves your accuracy on called shots — the lower the cue ball deflection, the closer the ball goes to where you aimed, which matters more in 10-ball than in 9-ball because the called-shot rule means a near-miss costs you the inning.
 Standard 8-ball racks work if you pull one row.
 Some players use a diamond rack (same one used for 9-ball) and add the 10th ball to extend it.

 How to Rack